Skip to content

 Experiment with different whole grains.
 You don’t have to stick to brown rice and quinoa.
 Whole grains are higher in fibre than refined grain products.
 Increasing your fibre intake can help keep you feeling full longer, reduce spikes in blood sugar, and help things “move along”.
 Spice things up by trying a new whole grain each week!
 Experiment with grains like amaranth, buckwheat, bulgur, millet, barley, oats and wild rice.
 Try this delicious overnight oats recipe for a quick and filling breakfast!

-If one of these healthy eating ideas sounds achievable to you – try it out today!
+If one of these nutritious eating ideas sounds achievable to you – try it out today!
 Make a SMART (Specific, Measureable, Attainable, Realistic, Time Bound) goal; for example, including a serving of leafy green vegetables at dinner twice this week.
 Track your success and make new goals once you achieve past ones.

 I hope these three simple tips help you in your journey to build lifelong, enjoyable and sustainable behaviours.